 Careers Information, Post-16 Advice and Guidance

 It is never too early to start to think about what you want to do after you leave Melbourn Village College.
-Parents and carers of all Year 11 students were invited to attend our Post-16 Information Evening in September.
+Parents and carers of all Year 11 pupils were invited to attend our Post-16 Information Evening in September.
 There was a presentation on the Post-16 Application process followed by a chance to talk to representatives from our local sixth form colleges.

 Please click on the “CAP Information Evening” on the left side of this page to view the presentation